paolo7/extractor-script/README.md

    - The set of associated web-pages (linked with the `owl:sameAs` relation.)
    - A language identified linked with the `prohow:language` relation

+NOTE: the generated file might become quite big if you run it on multiple languages at once, so you might want to run it on a few languages or language files at a time.

 ## Tutorial 1/3 - Basic Filters

 ### Overview of how to Configure and Run the Script